Closing the Loop: Scaling up Innovation to Tackle Marine Plastic Pollution in Southeast Asian Cities

 The "Closing the Loop" project, implemented by UN-ESCAP; the ASEAN Secretariat and the Institute for Global Environmental Strategies, and supported by the Government of Japan, was built on the demand and evidence generated in pilot cities of Pune, India, and Bangkok, Thailand, from the 2018-2019 ESCAP Phase I project, entitled “Closing the Loop: Unlocking the informal economy to recover plastic waste and reduce marine pollution as part of an inclusive circular economy approach”.

-The project was implemented on an on-demand basis in four ASEAN countries, namely Indonesia, Malaysia, Thailand and Viet Nam with the expected outcome that “four cities in ASEAN develop policies and corresponding investment strategies to address plastic waste pollution and leakages into the marine environment”.
+The project was implemented on a demand basis in four ASEAN countries, namely Indonesia, Malaysia, Thailand and Viet Nam with the expected outcome that “four cities in ASEAN develop policies and corresponding investment strategies to address plastic waste pollution and leakages into the marine environment”.
 It was designed with the objective to “reduce the environmental impact of ASEAN cities by addressing plastic waste pollution and leakages into the marine environment”.

 In line with this objective, the project and its partners developed tools using the latest technology to assist governments and organizations in measuring and tracking plastic waste in their respective communities.
 In doing so, the project used artificial intelligence, satellite imaging, drones and waste flow modelling to pinpoint the “source to sea” movement of how plastic leaks into the marine environment from cities.